Federal Programs » Migrant Education

 Region 7 Migrant and OSY programs are trying to reach all communities in the region to make them aware of the benefits of these two programs that are reaching out to the most vulnerable side of our communities such as the migrant workers who moved around in order to get jobs in agriculture, dairies and or fish farms.

-We encourage migrant families who have young people who are not enrolled in school to fill out our OSY survey so that our staff can better assist them in taking advantage of the educational, financial and work opportunities available to them.
+We encourage migrant families who have young people who are not enrolled in school to fill out our OSY survey so that our staff can better assist them in taking advantage of the educational, financial, and work opportunities available to them.
 In addition to assisting these youth in enrolling in school or a GED program, we will also provide eligible youth with school materials, school clothes, immunizations, and vision and dentist office visits as needed.

 To be eligible for the OSY services, individuals must meet the following requirements: